 Butternut Squash Donuts

-1 cup ricotta cheese
+- 1 cup ricotta cheese

-1/2 cup roasted butternut squash, mashed (see note)
+- 1/2 cup butternut squash, roasted

 - 1 cup flour

-1 teaspoon baking powder
+- 1 tsp baking powder

-1/2 teaspoon salt
+- 1/2 tsp salt

-Oil for frying
+- oil for frying

-1 to 2 cups powdered sugar
+- 1-2 cups powdered sugar

 Heat the oil to 350 degrees.
 Carefully drop the dough, in rounded teaspoonfuls, into the oil, leaving plenty of space between each donut (they will puff up).
-Allow them to cook for 1 to 2 minutes on each side, or until dark golden brown.
+Allow them to cook for 3 to 4 minutes on each side, or until dark golden brown.
 Remove from oil with a slotted spoon and place on a plate lined with a paper towel.
 Meanwhile, fill a brown paper bag with powdered sugar.
 When the donuts are cool enough to handle, put them, 2 to 3 at a time, in the paper bag and shake to coat.
 Serve immediately.
 Makes approximately 16 bite-sized donuts.

 The first tip you’ll need is how to prepare the butternut squash.
 Slice the squash in half lengthwise, scoop out the seeds, and dot each open face with a small amount of butter.
 Place the halves in a large pan, filled with about an inch of water, and roast at 375 for approximately 60 minutes, or until soft.
 Scoop out the flesh, and mash it with a fork to use in recipes.